MarwaMohammad/Wrangle-and-Analyze-Data/README.md

 # Wrangle-and-Analyze-Data
-Gathering data from multiple sources and multiple formats Assessing its quality and tidiness, then cleaning it.
+-	Gathering data from various resources with various formats, then assessing its quality and tidiness, then cleaning it.
+-	Storing and analyzing data to answer an interesting question.